LiteFarmOrg/LiteFarm/README.md

    npm ERR!
    npm ERR!
 While resolving: objection@2.2.17...
    ```
    invoke `nvm install` and `nvm use` from the `packages/api` folder to ensure a supported version of Nide.js is active.
-Then try again.
+Then try `npm install` again.

 4. Navigate to the `packages/shared` folder, and run `npm install` - without that, test suite for `packages/api` would not be able to run.